 The Pope has in mind here the question of justice.
 God’s grace—his gratuitous help—that saves man does not exclude justice.
 Grace is not a sponge that wipes away everything that was done wrong in the world so that in the end, everything ends up being of equal value (No. 44).

-The interpenetration of grace and justice teaches that “our way of life is not irrelevant,” i.e., that the evil and sin people commit are not simply forgotten.
+The interpenetration of grace and justice teaches that “our way of life is not insignificant”, that is, that evil and sin committed are not simply forgotten.
 Catholic teaching states that in death, people still have an opportunity to purify themselves and reach the level of holiness necessary to enter heaven.
 Purgatory is precisely this state in which the souls of the dead are purified.
-It is not a torture chamber and should not cause fear.
+This is not a torture chamber and it should not give rise to fear.
 Purgatory is a final opportunity for people to become complete and evolve to their being’s ultimate possibilities.

-The evil in the world and in our hearts is not simply forgotten in death.
+Evil in this world and in our hearts is not only forgotten in death.
 God is not only grace; he is also justice.
 And in the end, all people endowed with freedom are responsible for their choices and attitudes.

 Catholic teaching believes that the destiny of man in death does not reach a static endpoint of evolution.
 In other words, man can continue on a path of improvement—conversion, and purification—after death.